 Here's an example of the YAML for a

 name: private action

-You can see the logs for the GitHub GCP Upload Action in the Pipeline as it runs.
+You can observe the GitHub Action in the build's logs.

 name: gcp-upload-github-action # Configure your Pipeline name